 You remove the cover from your bike ahead of the long journey home.
 In goes the ignition key, and then as you turn it, you hear the dreaded whirring, clicking sound of a near-dead battery.

-Out comes the battery and into your backpack and on goes the cover again until you return by taxi the next morning.
+Out comes the battery, into your backpack, and on goes the cover again until you return by taxi the next morning.

 Owning and using a charger can help you prevent these problems but do you know what’s available?

 Modern devices are not just for charging but incorporate management and care systems to prolong battery life and optimise performance.

 Let’s have a look at our top five models: